5 things you should know about the National Redress Scheme

 Owning your claim and getting a sense of closure

-Unlike the National Redress Scheme which is a box-ticking exercise, by making a claim against the institutions, most of our clients feel powered and are able to get a sense of closure after the claim is settled.
+Unlike the National Redress Scheme, which is a self-serve box-ticking exercise, by making a claim against the institutions, most of our clients feel powered and are able to get a sense of closure after the claim is settled.

-Our success rate has been 100% of all the claims we have made for cleints that have been fully prosecuted by us and our clients receive compensation that is much higher than what they would have been compensated under the National Redress.
-It is a multiple of what they would have received
+Our success rate has been 100% of all the claims we have made for clients that have been fully prosecuted by us and our clients receive compensation that is much higher than what they would have been compensated under the National Redress.
+It is a multiple of what they would have received.

 Our clients have the opportunity to receive personal apologies from the institution as part of the settlement process.
 This has been proven to be a great step towards healing.

 A good lawyer with a better understanding of psychiatric injury and trauma will be able to work with you, explore all the aspects of your claim and put forward the best claim possible.

 Talk to a lawyer at our firm that is trauma-informed and really understand how complex trauma affects your life.